 We’re very fortunate to be where we are and count our lucky stars every day.

-For us, Mental Health Week and Richard’s passing will forever intertwine.
+For us, World Suicide Prevention Day and Richard’s passing will forever intertwine.
 A tragic turn of events ingrained into who we are.

 However, it doesn’t define us.
 It’s simply made us stronger as a business and better as human beings.